takumisaito/jukebox/README.md

 * Sound-Spritemap Entries for easier playback
 * Multiple Jukeboxes for parallel playback

-Important: The old IE9 beta and iOS are known to allow only one Jukebox to run, no parallel playback possible.
+Important: iOS devices are known to allow only one Jukebox to run, no parallel playback possible.

 **Jukebox Manager adds the following features:**